miyagi-sensei/georgia/class14/README.md

 If there are a large number of streaming services, using the `bitset` method would gain marked performance improvement (precisely 64x improvement because `bitset` operates "word by word" whereas a computer word is 64-bit for most machines).

+- If the problem has `200,000` streaming services and your favorite list has `10,000` movies/shows, what is the estimated run time of the naive method above looping throught the streaming services one by one?
+- What is the run time if you deploy the `bitset` method?

 See [demo.cpp](https://github.com/miyagi-sensei/georgia/blob/main/class14/demo.cpp) for all the code snippets from above.

 ---